 However, you’ll never get there through the writings and influence of the existential “organic” church fringe – including the mutual promotion networks of authors like Frank Viola, Milt Rodriquez, Jon Zens, Ross Rohde, Keith Giles and their buddies – who:

 – Promote various extraneous, counter-Biblical agendas like insular mysticism, “deeper life” revelation and post-modern ideologies in their books, workshops and offers of “itinerant” visits and oversight;

 – Dismiss God’s plenary authority of Scripture as His written Word;

 – Love to tell others “how to” on things they themselves “don’t do”;

-– Express open contempt and impose a new legalism against those who serve the Lord by engaging our broader society in ways that transcend their own narrow political biases, experiential limitations, and unbiblical ideologies of civic retreat and anarchy;
+– Express open contempt and impose a new legalism against anyone who serves the Lord by engaging our broader society in ways that transcend their own narrow political biases, limited experience, and unbiblical ideologies of civic retreat and anarchy;

 – Have consistently failed to start, sustain and be part of viable simple churches – like they peddle to others – in their own lives, home towns and elsewhere.

 Honestly, viable simple church need not be impossible or a disappointing failure …